Qiskit/qiskit_sphinx_theme/docs_guide/explanations/how_to_add_an_explanation.rst

 Create a new explanation
 ========================

-In order to create an explanation, go to the ``docs/explanations`` folder of your Qiskit project repository and add a new ``.rst`` file there.
+In order to create an explanation, go to the ``docs/explanations`` folder of your project repository and add a new ``.rst`` file there.
 In this guide we will assume your explanation is called ``your_explanation.rst``.

 Update the page
 ===============